eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 Fellow Condorcetists, let us unite behind the best and most practical Condorcet method: Approval voting!

-## Conclusion

 ## Appendix

 ### The Fine Print

 To be perfectly clear: Approval voting is strategyproof under the goal of electing any acceptable candidate, if you can cleanly partition the candidates into "acceptable" and "unacceptable" sets, then voting according to that preference is optimal *under that goal*.
 But in general, Approval voting is not strategyproof for any realistic sense of voter preferences beyond completely black-and-white acceptability judgments.
-There are [strategies like the Leader Rule](../avstrategy){:target="_blank"} that help draw a line of acceptability optimally to get the most preferable possible outcome, which increase the Condorcet efficiency of Approval voting, but Approval is not generally strategyproof.
+There are [strategies like the Leader Rule](../avstrategy){:target="_blank"} that help draw a line of acceptability optimally to get the most preferable possible outcome, which increase the Condorcet efficiency of Approval voting (under the Leader rule, the only equilibria is also one where the Condorcet winner is elected), but Approval is not generally strategyproof.

 Further, IIA is only satisfied by Approval voting at the ballot level.
 The introduction of a candidate, for example, can indeed change the decision of a voter about whether or not to approve other candidates, because the new candidate may alter the voter's perception of which candidates are acceptable.
 For example, maybe I'd vote for Bob and Dylan against Clark.
 But if Alice suddenly enters the race, then screw Bob and Dylan!
 I love Alice so much I will only approve of her.